Local Studies and Research Service

 Requests by post or telephone about the records and how they can be used for research are free.

-We can do quick searches (one entry only in a specified census return) within half an hour for £15.
-For more extended research, we charge £25 for one hour and £50 for two hours.
+Research costs £20.00 per half hour (for up to two hours).
 You must pay the fee even if there are no positive results from the search.
 If you require more research after receiving the first report, you can apply for it in the same way.

 We accept postal orders or cheques payable to Powys County Council.
 You can also pay online using the Powys County Council Online Payments Facility.
 Please do not make any payment until the research has been completed.